 You know you need to order a hospital bed for yourself or your loved one, but you’re unsure how to move forward.
 Are you aware that you have the option of either buying or renting your home hospital bed?

 Choosing to rent vs. buy a hospital bed is a very personal matter, which will take a great deal of thought.
-Here is the background information you need to make the right decision.
+Here is the background information you need to make the right decision for the best bedroom mobility aid.

 When’s The Best Time To Rent?